A meticulous art.

 - Canada is the second largest destination market for U.S. accounting services exports and the fourth largest source of imports of accounting services to the United States.

 - In 2020, accounting services exports to Canada represented 9.9% of total U.S. accounting services exports and 7.1% of total U.S. accounting services imports.

 Upon successful completion of the program, graduates will be able to:

-Develop financial and budgetary plans based on varying business objectives, changing business environments, and underlying business assumptions including a solid understanding of income tax, payroll tax, and sales tax
+- Develop financial and budgetary plans based on varying business objectives, changing business environments, and underlying business assumptions including a solid understanding of income tax, payroll tax, and sales tax

-Eligibility for admission to Business Administration/Business Management programs requires the applicant to meet one of the following four academic criteria:
+Eligibility for admission to Accounting program requires the applicant to meet one of the following academic criteria:

 1. High School